Athena96/TicTacToe/README.md

 A fun little TicTacToe game : )

 Description:
-This is a simple TicTacToe app built for PrevailHealth interview task.
+This is a simple TicTacToe app.

 Model:
 The TicTacToe model is composed of Piece, Board, Player, and TicTacToeGame